Referrals

 • Our data insights indicate that our stage-based change programme is most suitable and effective for individuals aged 15 to 21.

-• The young person lives, studies, or regularly spends time in the London Borough of Tower Hamlets or in the City of London (specifically the Portsoken and Middlesex Street Estates).
+• The young person lives, studies, or regularly spends time in the London Borough of Tower Hamlets or the eastern side of the City of London (Middlesex Street and Portsoken Estates).

 • Criminal Exploitation / County Lines / Drug Dealing: